twosavoie/git-and-github-workflow/README.md

-#Git & GitHub Workflows
+# Git & GitHub Workflows

-Different workflows arranged according to categories.
+Different workflows arranged in categories.
 The commands to be run are listed in order, sometimes with additional explanation.
 Any italicized words are variables.
 For instance <i>filename</i> is the filename in your project.

+Hope you find it helpful! 🙂